 - It is not signed by a medical practitioner

-- It is not on headed paper, or a Queen Mary University of London (QMUL) Request for Medical Evidence Form [PDF 541KB]
+- It is not on headed paper, or a Queen Mary University of London (QMUL) Request for Medical Evidence Form [DOC 23KB]

 - It does not contain a diagnosis for the disability/medical condition you have stated on your accommodation application

-If you do not have acceptable medical evidence you can Queen Mary University of London (QMUL) Request for Medical Evidence Form [PDF 541KB], which can be printed and taken to your GP/Medical Practitioner for completion.
+If you do not have acceptable medical evidence you can use a Queen Mary University of London (QMUL) Request for Medical Evidence Form [DOC 23KB], which can be printed and taken to your GP/Medical Practitioner for completion.
 In a small number of cases the Disability and Dyslexia Service may request additional information/medical evidence to ensure your application is comprehensively assessed.

 * If you are an overseas student who will be entering into your first year at Queen Mary University of London (QMUL) then medical evidence from overseas will be acceptable.
 It MUST, however be provided in English (if original documents are not in English then an authorised translation MUST be provided)

 I am registered with the Student Heath Service (on-campus doctor), and they are closed.
 How do I get Medical Evidence?